Thousand Wandering Tribes Ships

 (RJD1.PF6) COMBAT CUTTER (CCT): Like the Gig, the Cutter has a combat variant, more common than the Combat Gig.
 In later years, some carried fighters on the mech-links, though they could not rearm any fighter weapons beyond Prospecting Charges.
 With Warp Packs and the Overheat refit, the CCT is almost a match for a PF, though it is still saddled with its prospecting heritage.

 The Combat Cutter can control a number of seeking weapons equal to its sensor rating; it has two 'swing' EW points.

 (RJD1.PF7) SCOUT CUTTER (CTS): Approximately one cutter in ten has scout systems.
 These are used to search for valuable ore deposits, but have value in early warning and combat.
 Like the normal Cutter, it carries a Prospecting Shuttle.

 The Scout Cutter can control a number of seeking weapons equal to its sensor rating, and can use a scout channel to improve this.
 It has two 'swing' EW points.

 The combat variant (CCS) adds shields and replaces the Works with a battery.

 (RJD1.PF8) LEADER CUTTER (CTL): The expensive 'stretched' version of the Cutter is not a conventional PF Leader, in that it is not usually assigned to command a group of Cutters, and the only extra facility it offers is a Transporter.
 About one cutter in ten is a Leader, but this varies wildly amongst tribes.
-The CTL can carry a T-bomb in one cargo box and a dummy in the other.

 The Leader Cutter can control a number of seeking weapons equal to half its sensor rating and has no 'swing' EW points.The Combat variant (CCL) increases this and has two 'swing' EW points.